 In the first week of a new groups launch, find one small group to visit one time.
 At the next weekend service, take the first one to two minutes of your message talking about your experience.

-4. Your groups can’t be hardcore without the core.
+4. Your groups can’t be hardcore without an actual core.